projectdiscovery/public-bugbounty-programs/README.md

 - Only domain name values are accepted in the `domains` field.
 - We do not support wildcard input like `*.tld` or `*.tld.*`.
-- **domains** field includes domain name information associated with the target program, not based on scope of the program.
+- **domains** field includes TLD names associated with the target program, not based on scope of the program.
 - Subdomains are populated using **Passive API** (chaos dataset).

 Thanks again for your contribution and keeping the community vibrant. :heart: